The Copyright Act 1968 (Cwlth) (Copyright Act) divides copyright material into:

 However, there is no defence of 'reasonableness' for false attribution, unless the author has consented in writing to the false attribution.

-- The Australian Copyright Council provides information on moral rights.
+- Visit the Australian Copyright Council for information on moral rights.

 - Last reviewed: 26 Sep 2020